About Tia Rescue

 Established by Deb in 1996

 Greyhound welfare remains a massive problem

 The day begins at 7.30 with breakfast, closely followed by the arrival of the kennel staff.
-Our fantastic volunteers may take them for a stroll around our orchard where they might come across a shire or a sheep or perhaps it will be a race around the run with their new kennel mate.
+Our fantastic volunteers may take them for a stroll around our orchard, where they might come across a Shire horse or a sheep, or perhaps it will be a race around the run with their new kennel mate.
 For some it will be the first time they have felt grass under their feet or peed on a tree..
 Then it’s back to their newly washed pen for another snooze.

-We can house 80 dogs at any one time, mainly greyhounds however the odd lurcher will sneak under the wire.
+We can house 80 dogs at any one time; these are mainly greyhounds, however the odd lurcher will sneak under the wire.
 At any time our whiteboard will list another 30 greyhounds waiting for a space.
-A good twenty of our greyhounds will never leave our care and are supported through our sponsor scheme.
+A good 20 of our greyhounds will never leave our care and are supported through our sponsor scheme.
 Nervous wrecks, severely injured or just plain barking, all have a home here in safety.